Destroyer5s/destroyer5s.github.io/content/post/crime_and_punishement_review/index.md

 ---
 title: Crime and Punishment Retrospective
-description: Review on the Crime and Punishment by Fyodor Dostoevsky
+description: Review on 'Crime and Punishment' by Fyodor Dostoevsky
 slug: crime_and_punishement_review
 date: 2025-06-04 00:00:00+0000
 image: CrimeCover.jpg